kunukn/postcss-alter-property-value/README.md

 # postcss alter property value
-Alter your css declarations.
+Alter your CSS declarations.

 # about
-A tool for changing css declarations from a rule based configuration.
+A tool for changing CSS declarations from a rule based configuration.

 * Change property names
 * Change values